 O: 919.962.2573 | L: 919.962.0409 | F: 919-962-7274

-Jason Mihalik is an Assistant Professor in the Department of Exercise and Sport Science.
+Jason Mihalik is an Associate Professor in the Department of Exercise and Sport Science.
 He is the Co-Director of the Matthew Gfeller Center and the Chief Executive Officer for the center’s THRIVE Program.
 He holds adjunct appointments in the Department of Neurosurgery and Department of Allied Health Sciences.
 He also serves as Affiliate Faculty at the UNC Injury Prevention Research Center in the TBI focus area.
 Jason completed his undergraduate degree in Exercise Science with a specialization in Athletic Therapy at Concordia University (Montreal, Quebec, Canada) in 2001.
 He completed his graduate work in Sports Medicine at the University of Pittsburgh (Pittsburgh, PA), earning his Master’s Degree in December 2004.
-He was a recipient of the Dr. Thomas S. and Mrs. Caroline H. Royster, Jr. 5-year fellowship, allowing him to complete his doctoral work at The University of North Carolina at Chapel Hill in the summer of 2009.
+He was a recipient of a 5-year Royster Fellowship, allowing him to ultimately complete his doctoral work in Human Movement Science at The University of North Carolina at Chapel Hill in the summer of 2009.